 ODD is a behavioral disorder that results in defiance and anger against authority.
-It can affect a person’s work, school, and social lives.
+It can affect a person’s work, school, and social life.

-ODD affects between 1 and 16 percent of all school age children.
+ODD affects between 1 and 16 percent of school age children.
 It’s more common in boys than girls.
-Many children will start to show symptoms of ODD between the ages of 6 and 8 years.
-ODD occurs in adults as well.
+Many children start to show symptoms of ODD between the ages of 6 and 8 years.
+ODD also occurs in adults.
 Adults with ODD who were not diagnosed as children often go undiagnosed.

 In children and adolescents

 ODD most commonly affects children and adolescents.
 Symptoms of ODD include:

 - frequent temper tantrums or episodes of anger